gatrian/mEDI_measurements/README.md

-mEDI measurements and ALFA simulations for a period of 10 days in a typical office in Copenhagen Denmark.
+mEDI measurements and  mEDI calculations using ALFA simulations for a period of 10 days in a typical office in Copenhagen Denmark.

-In total there are 1600 measurements and 1600 calculations with ALFA
+In total there are 1600 measurements and 1600 calculations with ALFA.

 Parameters include: **Day &amp; Time**, **Daylight / Electric light**, **Direction of view**, **Position (distance from window)**, **Sky Type**.

 Spectrometer used: GL SPECTIS 1.0 Touch + Flicker (mEDI was measured 120cm above the floor on a vertical plane)

-Columns:
+Columns in dataset:

 - DAY: Values 1 to 10